 Very good question!
 A study from the University of Michigan found that:

-- If your goal is to help reduce carbon dioxide emissions, then you should switch to LEDs now
+- If your goal is to help reduce carbon emissions, then you should switch to LEDs now

 - Replacing a bulb before it burns out may seem wasteful, but you can cut your energy use by doing it